Notes from the Parkinson’s Care Partner Meetup – February 2023

 U-Step Walker

-The U-Step Neuro Walking Stabilizer was designed to increase independence and eliminate falling among those with neurological conditions.
+"The U-Step Neuro Walking Stabilizer was designed to increase independence and eliminate falling among those with neurological conditions.
 The leading-edge features of the U-Step Neuro, as compared to other walking aids, make it superior by providing more stability, maneuverability, and control.
-The innovative braking system is easy to use and puts you in complete control.
+The innovative braking system is easy to use and completely controls you.
 The U-Step Neuro will not roll until you lightly squeeze either hand brake.
 Once you release the hand brake, the unit will stop immediately.
-This feature is particularly helpful when standing up from a chair because the unit will not roll away from you.
+This feature is beneficial when standing up from a chair because the unit will not roll away from you.
 Unlike other rolling walkers, you can adjust the rolling speed of the new U-Step Neuro.
 Many people find that wheeled walkers roll too fast for them.
 That is why we engineered a control for setting the rolling resistance.
 Loosen the set screw and rotate the adjustment lever to the desired amount of resistance, then re-tighten the set screw.
 Additionally, there is a Laser & Sound Cueing Module.
-This optional feature is primarily used by those with Parkinson’s freezing but can be used by anyone with an irregular gait pattern.
-This Cueing Module can help get you started, normalize your walking and increase your stride.
+Those with Parkinson’s freezing primarily use this optional feature, but anyone with an irregular gait pattern can use it.
+This Cueing Module can help get you started, normalize your walking, and increase your stride.
 Press the red button on the module to project a bright red laser line on the floor to guide your step.
-You can also turn on the sound feature to set a beat pattern for walking speed.” – UStep.com
+You can also turn on the sound feature to set a beat pattern for walking speed." - UStep.com

 NexStride

-NexStrideA small, discreet, easy-to-use mobility device that attaches to your cane, walker, or walking pole.
-NexStride helps to re-establish the connection between your brain and body through light and sound sensory signals to help get you walking again.
-With NexStride, an audio metronome and visual laser are at your fingertips.” – Get NexStride
+NexStride"A small, discreet, easy-to-use mobility device that attaches to your cane, walker, or pole.
+NexStride helps to re-establish the connection between your brain and body through light and sound sensory signals to help you walk again.
+With NexStride, an audio metronome and visual laser are at your fingertips." - Get NexStride

-Shower handles and shower seats: Showering is one of the activities that care partners have issues with as your person with Parkinson’s probably doesn’t want you showering with them.
-Giving them the freedom and power to take showers by themselves is a great way to create agency for them as well as provide comfort to you.
-You know that your person with Parkinson’s will have a place to sit if they are not feeling well, but also have something to grab onto if they begin falling.
-Install these items even if you don’t think that you need them: eventually, you will, and getting used to them before they are needed can prevent injury later on.
-Make sure that the handles and seat can support the weight of your person with Parkinson’s.
+Showering is one of the activities that care partners have issues with as your person with Parkinson's probably doesn't want you showering with them.
+Giving them the freedom and power to take showers by themselves is a great way to create agency for them and provide comfort to you.
+You know that your person with Parkinson's will have a place to sit if they are not feeling well, but also have something to grab onto if they begin falling.
+Install these tools even if you don't think you need them; eventually, you will, and getting used to them before they are required can prevent injury later on.
+Make sure that the handles and seat can support the weight of your person with Parkinson's.
 You can also use the handles in other places around your home.

-Sponsored Ad - roborock S7 MaxV Robot Vacuum and Sonic Mop, 5100Pa Suction, 3D Structured Light Obstacle Avoidance, Auto L...Robot vacuums are a great way for people with Parkinson’s to be able to clean their homes without using a handheld vacuum.
-What’s also great about them is you can add different attachments, such as a mop, to make cleaning your house even easier.
+Robot vacuums are tools for people with Parkinson's to be able to clean their homes without using a handheld vacuum.
+What's also great about them is you can add different attachments, such as a mop, to make cleaning your house even more accessible.
 They can be controlled manually by buttons or through applications you can download on your phone.
-Simply press “clean” and your vacuum will do the rest.
-Make sure to block off rooms you’d rather the vacuum not go to.
-The main purpose of getting a robot vacuum is it allows for you and your person with Parkinson’s to have peace of mind that your home is clean while also taking one thing off your plate.
-There are several options on Amazon for robot vacuums which you can find here.
+Press "clean," and your vacuum will do the rest.
+You can block off rooms you'd instead of the vacuum.
+The primary purpose of getting a robot vacuum is to allow you and your person with Parkinson's to have peace of mind that your home is clean while also taking one thing off your plate.
+There are several options on Amazon for robot vacuums, which you can find here.
 Pictured here is the roborock S7 MaxV Robot Vacuum and Sonic Mop.

-Zappos launches clothing line for people with disabilities | Las Vegas Review-JournalAccording to their website, “Zappos Adaptive is a shopping experience that brings together brands offering products that are innovative, functional and fashionable.
-We are on a mission to provide options for people searching for clothing, shoes and accessories that help make getting dressed easier!”
+According to their website, "Zappos Adaptive is a shopping experience that brings together brands offering products that are innovative, functional and fashionable.
+We are on a mission to provide options for people searching for clothing, shoes, and accessories that help make getting dressed easier!"
 Many accessible brands that we love are available on Zappos Adaptive, such as Ugg, SOREL, and ZipGlove.
-If you’re looking for Parkinson’s specific clothing, they have a list of Parkinson’s favorites here.
+If you're looking for Parkinson-specific clothing, they list Parkinson's favorites here.

-The HandyBar is an easy attachment that will make getting out of the car much easier for your person with Parkinson’s.
+The HandyBar is an easy attachment that will make getting out of the car much easier for your person with Parkinson's.
 The E-Z Out Door HandyBar Handle is an ingenious “handle” that fits into the U-shaped striker plate of your car’s door frame.
-It works on both driver and passenger sides, allowing you and your loved ones to now hold onto something with both hands when entering and exiting your car.
-The HandyBar allows the user to easily sit or stand safely while entering or exiting their vehicle, offering support and protection from falls.
+It works on both driver and passenger sides, allowing you and your loved ones to hold onto something with both hands when entering and exiting your car.
+The HandyBar enables users to easily sit or stand safely while entering or exiting their vehicle, offering support and protection from falls.
 Added features like a seat belt cutter and window breaker make this the all-in-one solution for automotive safety and independence.

 • Promotes Safety & Mobility: Protects against falls and makes standing or sitting easy.

-• Universal: Secure fit into passenger or driver side of door latch, no vehicle modification required.
+• Universal: Secure fit into passenger or driver side of door latch; no vehicle modification required.

 • Seat Belt Cutter: Cuts the seat belt in case of an emergency.

-Enjoy this month’s care partner meetup?
+Enjoy this month's care partner meetup.

 JOIN OUR PELOTON CLUB

 Our educational content is made possible because of the monthly donors in our Peloton Club.
 Want to become a member and help us continue to create the resources people need to live well with Parkinson’s?
 Learn more and register to become a member here.
-(You’ll get a cool gift if you do!)
+(You’ll get a fantastic gift if you do!)
 It’s as easy as can be to set it and forget it.

 Related Posts